Pharmacies serve a critically important function in our health care system as prescription medication use is more widespread than ever.

 Pharmacy Error Statistics

-The statistics on medication errors is stunning.
-There are between three and four million dispensing error made every year.
+The statistics on medication errors are stunning.
+There are between three and four million dispensing errors made every year.
 Most are harmless.
-But over $1 million people are hurt and 100,000 people die.
+But over a million people are hurt and 100,000 people die.
 These errors also cause an economic toll that may be as high as $72 billion a year.

 As a result, pharmacy error cases are more frequently the subject of litigation.

 What Duties to Pharmacies Owe to Patients?